ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-unity-apps-on-android/3-inside-the-code.md

 - Plain mode runs the unoptimized code

-- Burst mode uses code that has been tagged for use with [https://docs.unity3d.com/Packages/com.unity.burst@1.8/manual/index.html](the Burst compiler).
+- Burst mode uses code that has been tagged for use with [the Burst compiler](https://docs.unity3d.com/Manual/com.unity.burst.html).
 The code has been modified with Burst in mind to make full use of auto-vectorization

 - Neon mode is the most optimized mode.
-This uses code that contains hand-written [https://www.arm.com/technologies/neon](Arm Neon intrinsics) to get even more performance in addition to the Burst compiler.
+This uses code that contains hand-written [Arm Neon intrinsics](https://www.arm.com/technologies/neon) to get even more performance in addition to the Burst compiler.

 Our aim here is to measure and see the difference between these different modes.